-Online shopping has finally made it everywhere: In 2020 it’s become a given, just like paying a visit to the store in town – and people can do it in their pajamas.
-Which makes it even more personal ... and that means a challenge.
+Online shopping has finally made it everywhere: It’s become a given, just like paying a visit to the store in town – and people can do it in their pajamas.
+Which makes it even more personal... and that means a challenge.

 Ecommerce has made it a reality: brands easily grow globally nowadays; but there's no "one fits all" approach to meet all customers' expectations and needs, wherever they live and what language they may speak.
 If your shopping experience is a uniform one across all channels, geographies and cultures, you'll be missing out on the chance to reach more international consumers.

 Don't mistake uniformity for consistency (which is a must): language translation, localization and smart global content management remove barriers and enable you to engage more customers in new markets.
-Retail's ecommerce evolution has been accelerated in record speed in 2020 – based on equally impressive cornerstones:
+Retail's ecommerce evolution has been accelerated at record speed since 2020 – based on equally impressive cornerstones: